 Traditional metal braces are the most common type of braces and are smaller and more comfortable today than ever before.
 Made of high-grade stainless steel, metal braces straighten your teeth using metal brackets and archwires.
 With metal braces, you have the option of adding colored elastics (rubber bands) for a more unique and colorful smile.

 WildSmiles are specially designed orthodontic braces that come in a variety of fun shapes, including: Stars, Hearts, Sports Balls, Footballs, Flowers, and Super Diamonds.
 This cool alternative to old school braces makes your orthodontic experience way more fun!

-Ceramic braces are made of clear materials and are therefore less visible on your teeth than metal braces.
-For this reason, ceramic braces are used mainly on older teenagers and adult patients who have aesthetic concerns.
-While they are visually less prominent, they do require more attention to oral hygiene as ceramic braces are larger than metal braces.
-The only drawback to ceramic brackets is that they are more fragile, and the elastic ties can discolor between orthodontic visits with certain foods and smoking.
+Clear braces are made of translucent materials and are therefore less visible on your teeth than metal braces.
+For this reason, clear braces are used mainly on teenage and adult patients who have aesthetic concerns.
+While they are visually less prominent, they do require more attention to oral hygiene since clear braces are larger.
+The only drawback to clear brackets is that they are more fragile and the elastic ties can discolor between orthodontic visits with certain foods and smoking.

 Clear appliances, such as Clear Correct, use a series of invisible, removable, and comfortable aligners to straighten your teeth.
 And, no one can tell you are wearing those aligners because they are invisible!
 Not only are the aligners invisible, they are removable, so you can eat and drink what you want while in treatment, plus brushing and flossing are less of a hassle.
 The aligners are comfortable and have no metal to cause mouth abrasions during treatment.